-Use a Cisco Unified SRST router, rather than Unified CME in SRST mode, for the following deployment scenarios:
+Use a Cisco Unified SRST router, rather than Enhanced SRST, for the following deployment scenarios:

 - For supporting a maximum of 1,500 phones on a single SRST router.
-(Unified CME in SRST mode supports a maximum of 450 phones.) - For up to 3,000 phones, use two SRST routers.
+(Enhanced SRST supports a maximum of 450 phones.) - For up to 3,000 phones, use two SRST routers.
 Dial plans must be properly configured to route the calls back and forth between the SRST routers. - For simple, one-time configuration of basic SRST functions. - For SRTP media encryption, which is available only in Cisco Unified SRST (Secure SRST). - For support of the Cisco VG248 Voice Gateway.